MTG/compIAM/README.md

 TODO :)

 ## Basic usage
 compIAM does not have terminal functionalities but it is to be used within Python based-projects.
-Import compIAM to your project:

-``import compiam``
+First, import the library to your Python project with: ``import compiam``.

 compIAM includes wrappers to easily initialize the tools and datasets.